sandravergara/pusher-python-dashboard/README.md

 2. Clone this repository **git clone https://github.com/ssvergara/pusher-python-dashboard.git**

-3. Sign-up to **https://pusher.com/** and create new app to get ypu app key.
+3. Sign-up to **https://pusher.com/** and create new app to get your app key.

 **To run the app**

-1. Open your terminal and go to the directory **pusher-python-dashbboard**
+1. Open your terminal and go to the directory **pusher-python-dashboard**

 2. Run **python app.py**